bluesky/tiled/docs/source/explanations/structures.md

 * array --- a strided array, like a [numpy](https://numpy.org) array
 * awkward --- nested, variable-sized data (as implemented by [AwkwardArray](https://awkward-array.org/))
+* bytes --- an opaque sequence of bytes (a fallback for externally registered binary files with no useful logical structure)
 * container --- a collection of other structures, akin to a dictionary or directory
 * ragged --- an irregularly-shaped array of numeric data ([Ragged](https://github.com/scikit-hep/ragged))
 * sparse --- a sparse array (i.e. an array which is mostly zeros)